 Enjoy a movie under the stars in beautiful Goar Park.
 Each fall and spring, the Parks and Recreation Department hosts a Movie-in-the-Park event.
 The fun includes food trucks, bounce houses, and free popcorn and soft drinks.
 The movie and all activities, with the exception of food truck items, are free.

 To celebrate Arbor Day, the City’s Parks and Recreation Department, with the assistance of elementary school children from the Highland Park Independent School District, plant a tree in one of the City’s parks.
 University Park is known for its tree-lined streets and beautiful parks.
 Since 1982, through the City’s “Trees for Town” program, residents have purchased more than 3,300 trees for front and side parkway areas (the grassy area between the sidewalk and curb) throughout the community.
 The Parks and Recreation Department also has an ongoing tree replacement program that involves the City’s eight main parks and other public tree-lined areas.

-Snider Plaza Holiday Tree Lighting - Date TBA
+Snider Plaza Holiday Tree Lighting - Sunday, November 17, 2019

 Residents from throughout the area gather in University Park’s Snider Plaza to celebrate the coming holiday season.
 The festivities, featuring live holiday carols and dance take place near the Plaza’s famous fountain.
 The highlight of the night comes when the holiday tree is illuminated.

-of these events are a great way to build or strengthen a relationship with a targeted group of consumers who are extremely active in the Dallas marketplace.
-Contact the Parks Department at 214-987-5498.
+A Corporate/Merchant sponsorship is a great way to build or strengthen your relationship with a targeted group of consumers who are extremely active in the Dallas marketplace.
+Here is an information packet detailing all 2018 special events and the various sponsorship opportunities.
+For more information, please contact Jennifer Post, Program Specialist - firstname.lastname@example.org.